 You will eventually stumble upon a customer who will scam you or try to rip you off.
 Don’t let that poison you to the point that you take it out on all customer or that you change your business in a way that would penalize many of your customers.

 Chasing money will hardly make most people happy.

 If you enjoy a lot doing something, it might make sense for you to keep doing that.
 Even if it might mean slightly less explosive growth or even making less money.

 It’s in a way similar to The 4 Hour Workweek, but less geeky, more philosophical and, well..
-It comes from a guy who’s build a relatively big business and who, in my opinion, has huge credibility for putting his money where his mouth is.
+It comes from a guy who’s build a relatively big business and who, in my opinion, has a lot of credibility for putting his money where his mouth is.